Policy How to Guide

 Maintaining Authority Through Policy

-Good boardsmanship holds true to the principle that the board must be in charge and must always get what it wants.
-Written policy increases the likelihood of the board getting what it wants.
+Good boardsmanship holds true to the principle that the board must be in charge and must always get what it believes is necessary and achievable to create an effective educational system.
+Written policy increases the likelihood of the board getting what is needed.

 If the board wants to maintain control, it must become the policy-maker.
 As policy-maker, it will need to develop skills in decision making, communications, organizational structure, personnel relations, leadership and public relations.
 The board will need to know how to manage time, conduct effective board meetings, communicate with the community, support evaluation procedures and support appropriate board/superintendent relations.
 In other words, the board needs to be comprised of knowledgeable and skillful board members.
 However, few board members are skilled in all areas of board operation.
 The best way to compensate for this is to have sound, written policies to provide continuity and stability even though board members, staff and the superintendent may change.